Writer-Sonic/Fluent-Speak-Learn-Language/README.md

 - Crash data
 - Performance data

+## 4. Data Safety and Device Identifiers

+We are committed to protecting your privacy and ensuring the safety of your data.
+In compliance with app store data safety requirements, we want to be fully transparent about our data collection practices, particularly regarding device identifiers:

+- Firebase Installation ID: Our app uses the Firebase SDK, which automatically generates and collects a Firebase Installation ID.
+This ID is used solely for app functionality, such as ensuring proper operation of Firebase services and providing you with a consistent experience across sessions.

+- Sentry Data Collection: We use Sentry for error tracking and performance monitoring.
+Sentry collects certain device information including MAC address, device type, operating system version, and other technical details necessary for diagnosing issues.
+This information is used solely for the purpose of improving app performance, identifying and fixing errors, and enhancing user experience.

+- Data Protection: All collected data, including Sentry data, is encrypted and securely stored.
+Access is strictly limited to authorized personnel for the purposes of app improvement and user support.

+- No Advertising: We do not use any advertising services in our app, and we do not use the collected data for advertising purposes.

+We are committed to keeping our Data Safety form in app stores accurate and up-to-date.
+If you have any questions about our data collection practices or how we use device identifiers, please contact us using the information provided in the "Contact Us" section.

-## 4. Protection of Information
+## 5. Protection of Information

 Industry-standard security measures are implemented to protect your personal information, including:
 - SSL encryption for data transmission
 - Secure storage of personal information
 - Regular security audits and updates

-## 5. Disclosure of Information
+## 6. Disclosure of Information

 Your personal information is not shared with third parties except:
 - As required by law
 - As necessary to provide the services
 - With trusted partners who assist in operating the service (subject to confidentiality agreements)

 It's important to note that Fluent: Speak & Learn Language is developed and maintained by a solo developer.
 This means that no company can dictate how your data is handled, and your privacy is a top priority.
-However, for the app to function properly, some data must be sent to third-party SDKs like Firebase.
+However, for the app to function properly, some data must be sent to third-party SDKs like Firebase and Sentry.

-## 6. Your Rights
+## 7. Your Rights

 You have the right to:
 - Access your personal information